RowanFuture/rowan.games/_games/Crabjuice.md

 ]
 ---

-A gamejam game,
+Made for GMTK 2023 in < 48 hours.
-Made for GMTK 2023 in <48 hours.
+out of 7000~ games, 1st place when ranked by fun!